vatsalan18/SchoolManagementSystem/README.md

 3. CSRF tokenization

-4. Session management : The user will be logged out in some minutes of inactivity
+4.The user will be logged out in some minutes of inactivity

-5. Session Management: Ensures a single active session per user.
+5. Ensures a single active session per user.

+6. Input field Validation

+7. Parameterized query to avoid SQL injection

+8. Session management

 **Technology Stack** :
 1. Backend - Java V 23, Spring Boot Framework V 3.3.5